exercism/python/concepts/dict-methods/about.md

 ## Dictionary Methods

 The `dict` class in Python provides many useful [methods][dict-methods] for working with dictionaries.
-Some were introduced in the conecpt for `dicts`.
+Some were introduced in the concept for `dicts`.
 Here are a few more - along with some techniques for iterating through and manipulating `dicts`.

 To quickly populate a dictionary with various `keys` and default values, the _class method_ [`dict.fromkeys(iterable, <default value>)`][fromkeys] will iterate through the `keys` and create a new `dict`.
 All `values` will be set to the `default` value provided.